dublon/Kronox/README.md

 This is a fork for our existing system at SLU.
 As of Jan 1st 2020 we are retiring KronoX at SLU but here over the next few days I will upload the small changes we made to k3larra's excellent Kronox digital signage program.
 Notably this version has support for additional characters and I hard coded room names as opposed to simply displaying room codes.
 I hope this is of use to other Kronox users.
 Best wishes, Ian

-At Sveriges lantbruksuniversitet (Alnarp, Alnarpsgården), it looks like this, and ran for two years on a Raspberry Pi 3:
+At Sveriges lantbruksuniversitet (Alnarp, Alnarpsgården), it looks like this, and ran for nearly two years on a Raspberry Pi 3:

 ![](kronoxSLU.jpg)